Lawyers For People Injured When Cargo Falls From Trucks

 393.118 - Dressed Lumber and Similar Building Products

 The rules in this section apply to the transportation of bundles of dressed lumber, packaged lumber, building products such as plywood, gypsum board or other materials of similar shape.
 Lumber or building products that are not bundled or packaged must be treated as loose items and transported in accordance with the general cargo securement rules.
-For the purpose of this section, the term " bundle " refers to packages of lumber, building materials or similar products which are unitized for securement as a single article of cargo.
+The term " bundle " refers to packages of lumber, building materials or similar products which are unitized for securement as a single article of cargo.

 393.120 - Metal Coils

-The rules in this section apply to the transportation of one or more metal coils which, individually or grouped together, weigh 2,268 kg (5,000 lbs) or more.
+The rules in this section apply to the transportation of one or more metal coils which, individually or grouped, weigh 2,268 kg (5,000 lbs) or more.
 Shipments of metal coils that weigh less than 2,268 kg (5,000 lbs) may be secured in accordance with the general cargo securement rules.

 393.122 - Paper Rolls